-During medical training, I realized my understanding of pelvic floor disorders was poor.
+During medical training, my understanding of pelvic floor disorders was poor.
 Apical prolapse was just a term to me.
 I did not understand the underlying anatomic defects, and I had a poor grasp on utilizing the Pelvic Organ Prolapse Quantification (POPQ) system to classify the degree of prolapse.
 Pelvic floor disorders were a known unknown.
 Because I recognized this specific deficiency, I was able to target my learning on the anatomy of the pelvic floor and the specifics of diagnosis and management of pelvic floor disorders.

 Once I started to focus my learning, I came across many concepts and ideas that I knew nothing about…never even heard about some of them.
 These were the unknown unknowns, a concept created by psychologists Joseph Luft and Harrington Ingham.
 It is part of their “Johari window,” a tool that helps users identify blind spots about themselves and others.

 The way to supercharge your CREOG Exam or Qualifying Exam score is to identify your unknown unknowns.
-It takes a little effort, but it is rather easy.
+It takes a little effort, but the steps are rather easy.
 All you need are two things:

 The system works like this:

-Step 1: You answer a question from a question bank.
+Step 1: Answer a question from a question bank.
 If you get the answer wrong, read the explanation.
 Then write down in your notebook the part of the explanation that describes why the correct answer is correct.
 This process helps to identify your unknown unknowns.
 Subsequently, if there is any other information that you did not know or somewhat knew, record it in your notebook under the same topic.